Advanced Indexing Customizations

 - Rebuild your search indexes, or at least re-index the Sitecore items that need your new field.

 - Use the new field in whatever way is needed.
-For instance, you may want to display it in a search interface.
+For example, you may want to display it in a search interface.

 Computed index field code is executed at indexing time.
-If the code is not optimized, it can slow down the whole indexing process.
+If the code isn’t optimized, it can slow down the whole indexing process.

 - Avoid running HTTP requests

 Here are complete tutorials showing you how to implement and use a computed field: